OmerBhatti/HackerTerminal/README.md

 [Go to Hacker Terminal](https://omerbhatti.me/HackerTerminal/)

 - Smack the keyboard keys to show off your coding skills
-- ~ for Access Granted ! fro Access Denied
+- "~" for Access Granted "!" fro Access Denied "\`" for login
 - Select Terminal theme from top right corner.